-For us fajitas conjure up images of smokey restaurants and marinated meat with onions and bell peppers sizzling in cast iron pans with steaming hot flour tortillas.
+For us fajitas conjure up images of smokey restaurants with meat, onions and peppers sizzling in cast iron pans and steaming hot flour tortillas.

-Fajitas were invented by ranch workers in Texas as appetizers cooked over an open fire and called botanzas.
-Long skirt steaks were used, since it was the least expensive meat available.
+Fajitas were invented in the 1930s by ranch workers in Texas as appetizers cooked over an open fire.
+Flank steaks were used to be economical and they were called botanzas.

-In 1973, Ninfa’s restaurant in Houston created the modern fajita by adding in onions and bell peppers.
-Faja meaning a strip like a long skirt steak, and ita to provide emphasis as in yummy!
+Later on in 1973, Ninfa’s restaurant in Houston created the modern fajita by adding in onions and bell peppers.
+The name was created from faja meaning a strip like a belt, and ita for emphasis!

 To make these fajitas, the only cookware you’ll need is a medium-large baking sheet.
 Start by cutting up chicken breasts, an onion and a few bell peppers.